 Quick View of What You'll Find on This Page

-The the best buggy for twins (in our opinion) is the Baby Jogger City Select Tandem.
+The Best Double Stroller (in our opinion) is the Baby Jogger City Select Tandem.

-It is pretty amazing and I’m looking forward to seeing the Twinkles in it!!
+It is pretty amazing and I’m looking forward to seeing my babies in it!!
 It’s got lots of different positions so they should be quite comfy!

 It’s so exciting that we’ve finally managed to buy it.